-The VRC provides course support to the Art Department by digitizing large numbers of images, which are specialized and are not generally available.
+The VRC provides course support to the Department of Art & Design by digitizing large numbers of images, which are specialized and are not generally available.
 All digital images are delivered through the VRC Image Collection.
 To find out if we can support your course, please email the VRC Director for more information.

-Since 2013, the VRC acquires only born-digital materials, which are accesible through the VRC Image Collection.
+Since 2013, the VRC acquires only born-digital materials, which are accessible through the VRC Image Collection.

-The VRC, along with the Visual Resources Association and the Association of College and Research Libraries, believes that copying and scanning art work, images and text under certain limitations does not violate copyright law when it adheres to the guidelines set forth by the Fair Use Exemptions.
+The VRC, along with the Visual Resources Association and the Association of College and Research Libraries, believes that copying and scanning artwork, images and text under certain limitations do not violate copyright law when it adheres to the guidelines set forth by the Fair Use Exemptions.

 The VRC is not responsible for any aspect of the use of digital images.

 If you have questions about copyright and fair use of images, please contact the Visual Resources Specialist.

 Collections are established and maintained following the recommendations and needs of the Department of Art & Design faculty.
 Students may suggest items to be added to the Visual Resource Center collections.
 Each request will be evaluated according to our collection development policy and the budget limits of the Department of Art & Design.